Welcome to Part 5 of a multiple part series on exploring Resin.

 - Clean Nunn Design Bezels and Charms with rubbing alcohol.

-- Mix a batch of black Crystal Clay and press it down into the base of the clean bezels.
+- Mix a batch of black Epoxy Clay and press it down into the base of the clean bezels.

 - Using a pair of flush cutters, cut off the loop from the Nunn Design Charms.

-- Press the charm down into the Crystal Clay.
+- Press the charm down into the Epoxy Clay.

 - Use a wet-wipe to clean away any clay.
 It will harden like cement, so cleaning as you go.